Are Laboratory-Grown Diamonds Ethical?

 This is a really complex topic and there is no simple nor easy way to answer this.
 Firstly, you need to ask yourself what does the word “ethical” mean to you?
 Ethical is always subjective and is a popular label alongside “sustainable” and “environmentally friendly” now used in many industries.
 What someone might consider ethical practice might not be ethical to another depending on a multitude of personal and professional background experiences, education, industry and the country you reside in.
 And how do you measure ethical practices?
 By what guideline or which authority?
 And against what values and statistics does that authority base its assessments?

-There is a lot of greenwashing in the jewellery industry for lab-grown diamonds and this can be confusing for the consumer.
-Some companies selling lab-grown diamond jewellery in America have been sued for their superlative claims of being “ethical” which they could not prove and there is much infighting between natural diamond and lab-grown diamond companies.
+There is a lot of greenwashing in the jewellery industry for laboratory-grown diamonds and this can be confusing for the consumer.
+Some companies selling laboratory-grown diamond jewellery in America have been sued for their superlative claims of being “ethical” which they could not prove and there is much infighting between natural diamond and laboratory-grown diamond companies.
 This only hurts the jewellery industry as a whole and we believe there is a place and clientele for both.

-There are a couple of laboratories in the US who pride themselves on only using green energy and their prices are much higher but realistically the majority of lab-grown diamonds are grown in India and China.
+There are a couple of laboratories in the US who pride themselves on only using green energy and their prices are much higher but realistically the majority of laboratory-grown diamonds are grown in India and China.
 We know that those countries rely heavily on coal to run their businesses and because they are in Asia we are not privy to their consumption statistics on coal and other chemicals and what impact this is having on their environments.
 Do their governments monitor this at all and are these statistics accurate?
 We know that labs need a lot of power to create diamonds and there is very much wastage from diamond seeds that fail.
+If a large majority end up in waste material which cannot be recycled, are we then merely shifting the problem rather than solving it?
+On the whole, though, they do not require as much mass destruction of environments in order to be created if we do not consider the mining for their initial base ingredients.

-Secondly, we do not know if their employees are paid fairly, if they have fair employment practices like equal pay, sick pay or paid holiday or even holiday entitlement.
+Secondly, there are many laboratories and laboratory depending we do not know if their employees are paid fairly, if they have fair employment practices like equal pay, sick pay or paid holiday or even holiday entitlement.
 Do they have an 8 hour working day with breaks or longer hours?
 What about health and safety in the workplace?
 We do not know these things.
-Who owns these labs—who are the shareholders?
+Who owns these laboratories—who are the shareholders?
 Again, at the consumer level we do not know without extensive research.

 At Timothy Roe Fine Jewellery we are selective about who we work with and know that our suppliers and gemstone dealers share the same values and business etiquette.
 We put great value on transparency, integrity and making sure fair and legal practices are maintained.

-If you are curious or have any questions about lab-created stones let us show you some stunning pieces we have made in our onsite workshop.
-Feel free to look at our lab-grown diamond jewellery on our website shop or book an appointment to see us about having something bespoke made.
+If you are curious or have any questions about laboratory-created stones let us show you some stunning pieces we have made in our onsite workshop.
+Feel free to look at our laboratory-grown diamond jewellery on our website shop or book an appointment to see us about having something bespoke made.

 Useful links for further reading: